 The ATSC 3.0 Standard anticipates application in different regions of the world, and is therefore designed to intrinsically accommodate regional variations.
-These include the Physical Layer’s design that allows operation in television channelization schemes using 6, 7 or 8 MHz bandwidths [3], and electrical power service of either 50 or 60 Hz frequency.
+These include the following:

+The Physical Layer’s design that allows operation in television channelization schemes using 6, 7 or 8 MHz bandwidths [3], and electrical power service of either 50 or 60 Hz frequency.

+The Application and Presentation Layer’s inclusion of 25, 50, and 100 Hz video framerates for use in some regions (e.g., Europe), and 24, 30, 60 and 120 Hz framerates (integer and fractional) for use in other regions (e.g., United States) [15].

+The Application and Presentation Layer’s regional flexibility for High Dynamic Range Video (see Section 5.1.14) and Next Generation Audio (see Section 5.1.15).

 : ATSC 3.0 System Requirements Glossary